Regional cancer services

 - Administration staff have commenced at the Whyalla, Mount Gambier and South Coast District Hospital chemotherapy units, and recruitment is underway for administration staff at the Riverland General Hospital and Port Pirie Regional Health Service chemotherapy units.

-- A clinical practice consultant has commenced to support country cancer services.
+- A clinical practice consultant has commenced to support regional cancer services.

-- Additional pharmacy staff will be provided to SA Pharmacy to support country cancer services.
+- Additional pharmacy staff will be provided to SA Pharmacy to support regional cancer services.

 A successful trial of medium complexity chemotherapy has occurred at the South Coast District Hospital in partnership with the Flinders Centre for Innovation in Cancer.
 This increases the cancer treatments available at the South Coast District Hospital, which is great news for members of the local community.